rust-lang/surveys/documents/Community-Survey-FAQ.md

 ## How much time will it take to answer the survey?

-In average, it should take from 10 to 25 minutes.
+On average, it should take from 10 to 25 minutes.

 ## What kind of questions are included in the survey?

-It includes some questions about
+It includes some questions about:

 - basic demographic information
-- how responders use Rust
+- how respondents use Rust
 - their opinions on their usage of Rust and related tooling
 - their potential usage of Rust at work
 - their experience with Rust in educational settings